l1Nus-M/Avengers-Query-Wars/README.md

 ## 👥 User Roles & Access

 A sample MySQL user `TheCozyChapter_user0` is created with appropriate permissions to:
-- SELECT, INSERT, UPDATE, DELETE from all tables
+- Perform 'SELECT', 'INSERT', 'UPDATE', 'DELETE' from all tables
 - Assign and manage roles (if supported)

 SQL scripts available in: [user_roles.sql](/user_roles.sql)